 I have been talking a lot of here about birth defects from pharmaceutical drugs – pregnant woman on a drug that causes a birth defect to their child: Zoloft, Depakote and Topamax are the latest being targeted by birth injury product defect lawyers in recent months.
-Losartan is also now becoming a concern.
+Listing is also now becoming a concern.

 Losartan and Pregnancy